web3j/web3j-corda/docs/tests.md

 ## Customizing Docker images and tags

 All of `network`, `notary` and `party` elements allow you to specify which Docker container image name and tag you want to use in your network.
-This table resumes the default values:
+This table specifies the default values used:

 | Marker            |       Image name      |      Image tag      |
 | ------------------|:---------------------:| -------------------:|